ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 Be careful about the point of "in the symbol sequence".
 It has completely nothing to do with the order of evaluations.
-For example, for the next code, naturally the condition expression is evaluated first, but in the symbol sequence, at the moment when @p@ appears the assignment to @lvar@ has not appeared yet.
+For example, for the next code, naturally the condition expression is evaluated first, but in the symbol sequence, at the moment when `p` appears the assignment to `lvar` has not appeared yet.
-Therefore, this produces @NameError@.
+Therefore, this produces `NameError`.